nJStanton1/Wanderers-Nook---Walks/content/locations/reddish-vale/index.md

 * **Walking and Cycling Paths:** Well-maintained paths suitable for walking, running, and cycling.
 * **Bird Watching Areas:** Dedicated spots to observe a variety of species.
 * **Restrooms:** Clean and accessible restrooms
-* **Parking Facilities:** You can aprk here.
+* **Parking Facilities:** You can park here.
 Not sure what else to say for this one.